consciousfounders/dental-leads-etl/README.md

-# Healthcare Leads Data Platform
+# Data Pipeline Platform

-A comprehensive data warehouse and marketing intelligence platform for healthcare provider leads.
+A comprehensive data pipeline and marketing intelligence platform for healthcare provider leads.
+Consolidates data from multiple sources, transforms it through a medallion architecture (RAW → CLEAN → ENRICHED → SEGMENTED), and activates it through CRM and advertising channels with ML-powered personalization.

 ## 🏥 Provider Databases